The reign of terror 100 years ago; stand with El Paso today

 Nothing much came of the plan.
 There was no invasion or revolt.
 Ramos was charged with conspiracy to levy war, and his bond set at $5000; in short order bail was reduced to $100, and he skipped to Matamoros, never to affect the course of history again.

-Though the “Plan de San Diego” itself never came to much, the rumors surrounding its content, and the ongoing conflict in the Rio Grande Valley, led in violence.
+Though the “Plan de San Diego” itself never came to much, the rumors surrounding its content, and the ongoing conflict in the Rio Grande Valley, led to a spike in violence.

 The racial strife that followed in the lower Rio Grande Valley, however, was a far more serious and lasting matter.
 In the ensuing twelve months, three hundred “suspected Mexicans,” the majority of them American citizens, were “summarily executed by hanging or shooting on the Texas side of the river as a result of the feelings aroused by the Plan de San Diego,” according to a U.S. Army report.

-Soon, retaliatory raids were organized to against the indiscriminate treatment of Mexicans.
+Soon, retaliatory raids were organized to strike back against the indiscriminate treatment of Mexicans.

 They were organized by two Mexican Americans, one a rancher, the other a grocer, who were seething at the way Rangers treated all Mexicans, American or not, with equal contempt.
 Following the first raid, the leaders anonymously issued the first rhetorical blast, demanding a halt to the “criminal acts and insults of the miserable Rangers who guard the banks of the Rio Bravo.”